-Another advantage of intelligent bots according to Maruti Techlabs is that instead of only corresponding to exact sentences, they can perform more requests as they constantly learn and remember from their interactions with users.
-They are not built to define the exact path of the conversation but rather the opposite, they are left open for a lot of input from their users.
+Another advantage of intelligent bots, according to Maruti Techlabs is that instead of only corresponding to exact sentences, they can perform more requests as they continuously learn and remember from their interactions with users.
+They are not built to define the exact path of the conversation but rather the opposite, and they are left open for much input from their users.
 Even more so, inserting a lot of data is a must when dealing with AI bots, since this allows the algorithms to calculate how close a user input is to an intent.
-This means that the user doesn’t necessarily have to input specific sentences in order to be understood.
+It means that the user doesn’t necessarily have to input specific sentences to be understood.
 This kind of understanding in the conversation offers humans a more natural and personalized experience.

 10 ways to build a smarter bot

-By assuming that humans value having smooth conversations, one could ask: What does it take from a chatbot (operator) not to run a dry conversation or to avoid posing questions that are annoyingly repetitive?
+By assuming that humans value having smooth conversations, one could ask: What does it take from a chatbot (operator) not to run a dry conversation or to avoid posing annoying repetitive questions?
 What helps to turn dumb bots into more understanding and satisfying conversational partners?
 How to reimagine their interactions with humans smarter?

-Here is a list of 10 suggestions we find important to have in mind in the making of smart bots.
+Here is a list of 10 suggestions we find essential to have in mind in the making of smart bots.

-With the assistance from its human operator (it could be you!), your smart bot needs to:
+With assistance from its human operator (it could be you!), your smart bot needs to:

-- Become a good learner to know who its users are
+- Become an excellent learner to know who its users are

 - Become aware of its users’ needs